 Starting your job at the Department

 Once you clear security, you will receive an official job offer and start date.
-Your first few months at the Department will include orientation sessions and training.
+Your first few months at the Department will include orientation and training.
 Welcome to the Department of Homeland Security!